 4. Administration Committee.
 This committee shall have primary responsibility for the daily organizational duties of the organization.
-This committee will maintain the membership database and Buffalo Forum mailing list.
+This committee will maintain the membership database and mailing list.

 5. Historian.
 This committee shall be responsible for maintaining the records of events and activities of the organization including but not exclusive of photographs, articles and press releases.

-6. Website Committee.
+6. Technology Committee.
 This committee shall fill the role of the web master and be responsible for maintaining the organization’s website.